 Generally, the seated wide leg seated forward bend is the easiest of seated yoga hamstrings stretches.

-As with the wide legged seated forward fold, you can first practice lengthening your spine while seated upright.
+Prior to bending forwards in this yoga hamstring stretch, you can first practice lengthening your spine while seated upright.

 In the pictures below I'm turned forty-five degrees in from my straight leg while I practice straightening and relaxing my spine.